B.V.Sc., Veterinary College and Research Institute, India

 Ph.D., South Dakota State University

-The long term goals will be aimed at (1) understanding certain unexplained facets of the virus biology; and (2) developing anti-viral/anti-cancer therapies based on targeting specific signaling molecule(s).
+The long-term goals are, (1) understanding certain unexplained facets of virus entry and replication using in vitro and in vivo models; and (2) developing anti-viral/anti-cancer therapies based on targeting specific signaling molecule(s).

 A GUIDE to PhD Success.
 Akula SM.
 2012.